What Does an Investment Management Practice Do?

 • Capital gain management: Selling securities to offset capital gains taxes.

-• Municipal bonds: Investing in municipal bonds which are typically exempt from federal and often state taxes.
+• Municipal bonds: Investing in municipal bonds which are typically exempt from federal and often state taxes.2

 The Diverse Investment Management Industry

-When looking for an investment management firm, it’s important to be acquainted with the various types out there.
-Some popular options include mutual funds companies, financial advisory firms, investment banks, robo-advisors, and private equity firms.
+When looking for an investment management practice, it’s important to be acquainted with the various types out there.
+Some popular options include mutual funds companies, financial advisory practices, investment banks, robo-advisors, and private equity practices.

 • Mutual funds companies: Mutual fund companies such as Vanguard, Fidelity, and E-Trade work by combining money into a pool with other investor funds.
 When your wealth is pooled with others’ wealth, you’re able to invest in stocks or other securities that may not have been available to you on your own.
 The advantage here is that you can easily diversify your portfolio by investing in funds that contain various stocks or bonds.

-• Financial advisory firms: Financial advisory firms such as BlackRock, J.P.
-Morgan, and Dechtman Wealth Management exist to help clients create financial strategies in line with their financial goals and unique situations.
+• Financial advisory practices: Financial advisory practices such as Dechtman Wealth Management exist to help clients create financial strategies in line with their financial goals and unique situations.
 They may help clients plan budgets, pay down debt, or maximize savings.

 • Investment bank: The goal of an investment bank is to raise money to help organizations expand and improve their current operations, sometimes through mergers or bond offerings.
 These banks often assist companies by managing initial public offerings (IPOs).